 The U.S. Securities and Exchange Commission

-with Anderson in the stock-options case, the SEC said Tuesday and soon after it officially announced that deal, the former Apple executive’s lawyer issued the statement on his behalf.
+reached a settlement with Anderson in the stock-options case, the SEC said Tuesday and soon after it officially announced that deal, the former Apple executive’s lawyer issued the statement on his behalf.
 The SEC also charged former Apple general counsel Nancy Heinen with fraudulently backdating options.

 An internal Apple audit found that Jobs was aware of the backdating, but that he did not financially gain from it and did nothing wrong.